sharpapi/sharpapi-php-client/README.md

 Parses a resume (CV) file from multiple formats (PDF/DOC/DOCX/TXT/RTF) and returns an extensive object of data points.

-The file has to be uploaded as `form-data` parameter called `file`.

-An optional language parameter can also be provided (`English` value is set as the default one) .
+An optional output language parameter can also be provided (`English` value is set as the default one) .

 ```php
 $statusUrl = \SharpApiService::parseResume('/test/resume.pdf', 'English');